amcny/Vulcanzy/Readme.txt

 #Vulcanzy 2024
-This is a sample website for showing all about Vulcanzy 2024
+This is a sample website template for showing all about Vulcanzy 2024